 • Use of ice, especially in cold climates

 • Excessive heavy foods, fried foods, meats

 • Inadequate combination of food

 • Mental imbalances such as; Fear, anguish, guilt.

 All Ayurveda is personal.
 Often it is difficult to diagnose ourselves, and experimenting can imbalance Vata.
 So please consult an Ayurvedic practitioner, especially if your Agni is impaired, doshas are imbalanced or you have a chronic condition.
 These are simply suggestions, offered for everyday ease.

 Soothe The Fire

-When the digestive fire feels like it’s burning you up, try throwing a litle earth to quench the flames.
-The Triphala is optional.
-Enjoy warm before bed.
+If your Agni feels like it’s burning you up, try throwing a little earth to quench the flames.
+Enjoy warm before bed. *Triphala is optional.